Edith Ballantyne

-Edith Ballantyne (born December 10, 1922) is a Czech-born Canadian citizen, who has been a prominent member of the Women's International League for Peace and Freedom (WILPF) since 1969.
+Edith Ballantyne (née Müller; 10 December 1922 – 25 March 2025) was a Czech-born Canadian activist who was a prominent member of the Women's International League for Peace and Freedom (WILPF) since 1969.
 At that time, she became the executive secretary of the international organisation, based in Geneva, Switzerland, serving in that capacity for twenty-three years.
 Between 1992 and 1998, she served as the International President of the organisation.
-In 1995, she was honored as the recipient of the Gandhi Peace Award.
+In 1995, she was honoured as the recipient of the Gandhi Peace Award.

 Early life

-Edith Müller was born on 10 December 1922 in Jägerndorf, a part of Czech Silesia to Rosa and Alois Müller.
+Edith Müller was born on 10 December 1922 in Krnov in Czech Silesia to Rosa and Alois Müller.
 She was raised in Czechoslovakia until the Sudeten Crisis of 1938.
 The family fled first to England, and by 1939 made their way to Canada, where they were placed by the Canadian Pacific Railway Company to farm in British Columbia.
 Unable to sustain their family, they moved to Toronto in 1941, where Müller found work as a domestic labourer.
 Unable to speak English, she was taught the language by Women's International League for Peace and Freedom (WILPF) volunteers, who kept track of the Bohemian refugees and tried to assist them in making adjustments to life in Canada.
-Joining the WILPF, Müller found their message of pacifism and human rights inspiring, but lost touch with the group when she moved to Montreal in 1945.
+Joining the WILPF, Müller found their message of pacifism and human rights inspiring but lost touch with the group when she moved to Montreal in 1945.
 In July 1948, Müller married Campbell Ballantyne, an official of the International Labour Office and moved with him to Geneva later that same year.